genx-tech/gx-data/README.md

 1. Add -1 for descent sorting for mysql connector, and now both false and -1 for ORDER BY DESC.
 2. Support custom validator and convertor to object sanitize.
+3. Add more runtime operator for database
+4. Fix bugs